 Most ash vacuums in our review have large tanks, long cords, and long hoses.
 It wouldn’t be convenient if the cord and hose limited the extent to which you can use the vacuum cleaner.

-Last amongst our topmost consideration was heat protection.
+Last amongst our topmost considerations was heat protection.
 While testing the vacuums on fireplaces, we verified their heat tolerance.
-Our results showed that not every vacuum cleaner can handle hot ash as claimed.
+Our results showed that not every vacuum cleaner can handle hot ash, as claimed.
 We took the risk with our vacuums, so you wouldn’t have to.

 10 Best Ash Vacuums – Cordless and Corded (2023)

 The Vacmaster Pro was pretty impressive during our rounds of assessment.
-It’s suction stood above what we experienced with the rest as it cleaned about the same amount of ash (100g of ash) as the others in half the time.
+Its suction stood above what we experienced with the rest as it cleaned about the same amount of ash (100g) as the others in half the time.

 We were able to cover a lot of ground thanks to the 10 ft. hose and 30 ft. cord.
 We surely didn’t fill up the 8-gallon tank while checking this out.
 But for regular usage, it should hold up a lot of ash just fine.

-We tried it out on warm ash and cold ash and the hose handled them pretty well.
-We cannot say for sure that it would handle hot ash the same way.
-The hose wasn’t too flexible, but we think full on flexibility was sacrificed for some rigidity to enhance durability.
+We tried it out on warm and cold ash, and the hose handled them well.
+We cannot say that it would handle hot ash the same way.
+The hose wasn’t too flexible, but we think full-on flexibility was sacrificed for some rigidity to enhance durability.
 Still, it was flexible enough for regular use.

-While we do not think the Vacmaster Pro is anywhere near noiseless, it didn’t produce excessive noise.
+While we do not think the Vacmaster Pro is near noiseless, it didn’t produce excessive noise.
 At the least, it wasn’t noisier than a kitchen blender.
 But then, the motor felt like it got hot too quickly.
-But that may have just been a one time thing peculiar to us.
+But that may have just been a one-time thing peculiar to us.

-If you are looking for a vacuum cleaner with very low power consumption, this might work but there are even better options.
-We must have consumed about 0.25 kWh of energy during the 10 minutes we tested the vacuum out.
+This might work if you are looking for a vacuum cleaner with very low power consumption, but there are even better options.
+We consumed about 0.25 kWh of energy during the 10 minutes we tested the vacuum.
 With the DEWALT 20V MAX Vacuum, the energy consumption for the same period was 0.03 kWh – more than 8 times lower.

 The Craftsman CMXEVBE17596 is best for cleaning large amounts of ash.
 The 20 gallons of storage space is as impressive in reality as it is on paper.
 So, if you are a contractor, you may want to have this on your horizon.

-We did a comparative suction power test for all the ash vacuums we tried out, and this one was pretty close to the strongest.
+We did a comparative suction power test for all the ash vacuums we tried, and this one was close to the strongest.
 It also did significantly better than the other vacuums.

 With 20 feet of electric cord and 7 feet of hose, we were able to use this vacuum over long distances.
 We got over even longer distances when used it with the extension wands.
-There were other extensions, including a crevice tool, diffuser, and car nozzle.
+Other extensions included a crevice tool, diffuser, and car nozzle.

 When used without the muffler extension, this vacuum can be pretty noisy.
 But then, compared to the others, it isn’t excessive at all; the noise is bearable.
-With muffler on, the noise is even more bearable.
-We’d say the muffler brings the noise level down, making it only as noisy as a washing machine.
+With the muffler on, the noise is even more bearable.
+The muffler lowers the noise, making it only as noisy as a washing machine.

 This might not be the best you can get if you want a low-power vacuum cleaner.
 Running it for 10 minutes incurred about 0.24 kWh of energy.
 Of course, this isn’t too different from the test product with the highest power consumption.
 So, if power usage trumps other factors for you, this might be significant.